artturipa/myblog/irm_basics/blog.md

 ### ARA - Advanced Risk Assessment
 Differs from Classic risk assessment via:
-* Statement hierarchy: ARA has mulstiple levels
+* Statement hierarchy: ARA has multiple levels
-* Risk Rollup: Classic risk has none
+* Risk Rollup: Classic risk assessment does not include risk rollup
 * Assessment: In ARA scoped risks and objects can be assessed, question types are more various and multiple risk scoring systems are available.

 Risk Framework **is not** relevant when using ARA.
 Risk values do not rollup to the framework.

 ### RAM - Risk Assessment Methodology
-RAM can be simulated when it is in a draft state and its assessment tyeps are published.
+RAM can be simulated when it is in a draft state and its assessment types are published.
 When RAM is published, simulations are deleted.

 ## Compliance

 ### Operational Perspective (example)
 1. Policy states that something should be done (__Every employee needs to renew their license annually__)
 2. Control is established to ensure compliance with the policy (__Ensure that all employees licenses are up to date__)
-3. (Entity) Owners are responsible for enforcing the control in their departemnt
+3. (Entity) Owners are responsible for enforcing the control in their department
 4. Owner declares that they have enforced the contol via **attestation**.
 Attestation can be a simple form that asks whether the control is in place.
 5. Every month, owners deploy their method to enforce the control, results are captured with **indicator** (__Check that license has been confirmed within a month__)
 6. Every year, **auditor** confirms that the enforcement of the control works as intended through **Control test**